 Scoop: Coming Up on a Rebroadcast of NCIS: NEW ORLEANS on CBS - Sunday, September 1, 2019

-"Pound of Flesh" - After Pride's assistant, Ginny Young (Christina Smith), escapes from a kidnapper, the NCIS team uncovers evidence of a suspect who is harvesting organs from multiple victims.
-Also, Pride turns to his friend, Commander Calvin Atkins, M.D.
-(Geoffrey Owens), for medical and spiritual guidance as he struggles with the ramifications of his recent brush with death, on a rebroadcast of NCIS: NEW ORLEANS, Sunday, Sept.
+"Sheepdogs" - Following a deadly car explosion in the French Quarter, the NCIS team interrogates a professor and former member of a student protest organization.
+Also, Tammy discovers a secret about Hannah's personal life, on a rebroadcast of NCIS: NEW ORLEANS, Sunday, Sept.
 1 (10:00-11:00 PM, ET/PT) on the CBS Television Network.
-(Originally broadcast 10/30/18.)
+(Originally broadcast 11/13/18.)

 Supporting them is coroner Dr. Loretta Wade, who is as eccentric as she is smart, and Investigative Computer Specialist Patton Plame, an animated and talented hacker.